Adwait-H/Satsim-Testing/README.md

 # Satsim-Testing
 Config files are in in "input" folder.
-Running satsim_test.py will create an output folder and produce the output there
+Running satsim_test.py will create an output in an output folder.